ur-tcs/programming-2-ex-9/threads/README.md

 # # Programming 2 - Exercise 9: Threads and Concurrency

+Overview:
+Create a thred, print its name/numer (I am thread 1, 2, 5...)
+See that they can occur in various order

+Make a sum sequential vs concurrent

+Shared variables : message passing or shared memory

+Synchronization: deadlock and rendez-vous

 ## Discover the Threads

 Create a function that launches a thread an print its name